Savvy Shields

-Savannah Janine Shields Wolfe (née Shields; July 1, 1995) is an American beauty pageant titleholder from Fayetteville, Arkansas, who was crowned Miss Arkansas 2016.
+Savannah Janine Shields Wolfe (née Shields; born July 1, 1995) is an American beauty pageant titleholder from Fayetteville, Arkansas, who was crowned Miss Arkansas 2016.
 On September 11, 2016, she was crowned Miss America 2017 by Miss America 2016, Betty Cantrell.

 Early life and education

 Shields earned a degree in fine arts and a minor in business at the University of Arkansas in 2018.
 She was also a member of the Gamma Nu chapter of Kappa Kappa Gamma at the University of Arkansas.
 After her reign as Miss America, she returned to the University of Arkansas in January 2018.

 Pageantry

 Early pageantry

 Shields won the Miss Arkansas' Outstanding Teen 2009 title in June 2009 and represented Arkansas at the 2010 Miss America's Outstanding Teen pageant in Orlando, Florida in August.
-After winning Miss Arkansas Collegiate, Shields was crowned Miss Collegiate America 2013 at the Miss Collegiate America Pageant in Orlando, Florida on July 8, 2013.
+After winning the Miss Arkansas Collegiate 2013 title, Shields was crowned Miss Collegiate America 2013 at the Miss Collegiate America 2013 Pageant in Orlando, Florida on July 8, 2013.